Unwavering Joy and the Beauty of Finishing Well

 Joy does not come easy.
 In fact, you don’t have to live too long before you begin to realize that many times it is an outcome of a battle.
 I was twelve years old when I first learned this truth.
 A boy, not yet a man, when severe depression first mounted a surprise attack.
 I found myself on the floor, crying, lacking any understanding as to what was happening to me, not realizing an ongoing war had just begun.
 Six years later, I would sit in a doctors office and hear the physician diagnose me as bi-polar.
-Manic Depression, I didn’t know what that was, but the doctor promised me that there a small pill he gave me could end the war I had bee fighting for years.
+I didn’t know what Manic Depression was, but the doctor promised me that there was a small pill he could give me could that could end the war I had bee fighting for years.
 He lied.
 Year after year I fought this battle for joy and the depression at times got so severe that I began to despise even the moments of joy that I experienced.
-The depression was so severe that I began to see the moments of relief, though they were more frequent, as the exception rather than the norm.
+Joy began to feel more like mockery because I knew it was fleeting.
+My experiences of joy became nothing more than reminders of what could be but never would.
 I would be lying if I said I had not considered suicide at times.
-I’d by lying as well if I said that the considerations never materialized into attempts.
+I’d also be lying if I said that the considerations never materialized into attempts.
 To put it simply, most people’s fight for joy isn’t as ferocious as mine has been in the past and for many, the battle never seems so hopeless that it is no longer worth fighting.